The Hitch encounters a hitch

 I imagine it’s designed to compete with The Spectator’s popular Steerpike column, and they’re calling it The Hitch ‘to honour one of our greatest contributors by keeping his spirit alive’.
 Yes, they mean Christopher Hitchens who wrote for the New Statesman in the Seventies before emigrating in 1981 to America where he worked for The Nation and, later, Vanity Fair.

-However, the decision to appropriate his name for a gossip column didn’t go down well with everyone.
-Robert Colville, director of the Centre for Policy Studies, denounced it as ‘tacky’, and others agreed, pointing out that while Hitchens may have enjoyed gossip and parties, he never wrote a gossip column.
+However, the decision to appropriate his name and image for a gossip column didn’t go down well with everyone.
+Robert Colvile, director of the Centre for Policy Studies, denounced it as ‘tacky’, and others agreed, pointing out that while Hitchens may have enjoyed gossip and parties, he never wrote a gossip column.

-Deputy editor Will Lloyd defended the decision, saying it had the backing of ‘the family’, although this claim was undermined slightly when Peter Hitchens, the Mail on Sunday columnist and Christopher’s brother, denied he had been consulted.
-(It was subsequently explained that the magazine had spoken to Christopher’s wife and children and they had approved the idea.)
+Deputy editor Will Lloyd defended the decision, saying ‘We asked permission from the family’, although this claim was undermined slightly when Peter Hitchens, the Mail on Sunday columnist and Christopher’s brother, denied he had been consulted.

-Peter, however, had another concern.
-His brother died in 2011, aged 62, from oesophageal cancer – which Christopher partly attributed to his heavy smoking and drinking – and the new gossip column features an illustration of Christopher smoking a cigarette.
-Peter is fiercely anti-smoking, no doubt as a result of his brother’s premature death, and he objected, describing it as ‘not necessary and a bit of a shame’.
+Peter had another concern.
+His brother died in 2011, aged 62, from oesophageal cancer – which Christopher attributed partly to his heavy smoking and drinking – and the new gossip column features an illustration of Christopher smoking a cigarette.
+Peter is fiercely anti-smoking, no doubt as a result of his brother’s premature death, and he objected, describing the depiction of The Hitch smoking as ‘not necessary and a bit of a shame’.

 According to the Telegraph, Will Lloyd and Peter Hitchens have since had a ‘cordial’ discussion, and ‘Mr Hitchens did not demand any changes from the New Statesman’.
 However, ‘The magazine is now expected to hold an internal discussion about whether to remove the cigarette from the cartoon of Hitchens’.